More deaths, no benefit from malaria drug in VA virus study

 Hydroxychloroquine made no difference in the need for a breathing machine, either.

-Researchers did not track side effects, but noted hints that hydroxychloroquine might have damaged other organs.
+Researchers did not track side effects, but noted a hint that hydroxychloroquine might have damaged other organs.
 The drug has long been known to have potentially serious side effects, including altering the heartbeat in a way that could lead to sudden death.

-Earlier this month, scientists in Brazil stopped part of a hydroxychloroquine study after heart rhythm problems developed in one-quarter of people given the higher of two doses being tested.
+Earlier this month, scientists in Brazil stopped part of a study testing chloroquine, an older drug similar to hydroxychloroquine, after heart rhythm problems developed in one-quarter of people given the higher of two doses being tested.

 Many doctors have been leery of the drug.